 We are entering the field of professional cameras with Sony FDR-AX700.
 This camera is so feature packed that it is difficult to know where to begin.

-To extend recording time the camera features dual SD card slots and it automatically switches to second card when the first one is full.
+To extend recording time the camera features dual SD card slots and it automatically switches to the second card when the first one is full.

 Overall a very capable camera as you would expect at this price point.
 The quality of your videos will absolutely blow the students away.
+If your budget allows it, this camera will do an amazing job at recording your lectures.

 Canon XA45 is a real deal.
 It also features Dual SD card slots and HD Zoom lens and is most suitable for lectures and large classrooms.
 You would want to use this camera when you give a long lecture to a large audience.
 Due to new image sensor is provides outstanding noise-free image in just about any light Canon XA45 conditions.
-Even though the sensor is smaller then the previous camera the result is still a professional looking video.
+Even though the sensor is smaller then the previous camera the result is still a professional-looking video.

 Overall, this is a fantastic SDI enabled camera for its size and image quality.
 It is still small enough to travel with, so even if you are not giving lectures always in the same classroom it will not be a problem to carry it around with you.

 Choosing a good camera for recording lectures might seem like an easy task.
 But there are a lot of things you have to consider.
-One is of course your intended use, then you have to consider possible light conditions, how professional you want your video to be, your budget and similar.
+One is of course your intended use, then you have to consider possible light conditions, how professional you want your video to be, your budget, and similar.
 Once you have all these questions answered we think you can find the perfect camera for you within our selection of top 5 digital cameras.

 By choosing the right gear you can make sure that the quality of your lectures will not diminish through recorded video.
 It can even add an interesting extra layer to it.
 Remember, in the end, it’s most important that students will benefit from your recorded lectures because education is our future.